brian978/dj-sync-tool/README.md

 # Original code
 The starting point of this project was the code from https://github.com/Holzhaus/serato-tags

+# Disclaimer
+This software is provided as-is without active support and without providing any warranty.
+If you decide to use it, make sure to back up your files as I take no responsibility for any loss of data.
+I built & use this software for my own personal use, so I am testing it, however there might be cases that I haven't covered with my testing.

 # How to use
 1. Make sure you have Python 3.11 installed on your computer
-2. Export the rekordbox.xml file from Rekordbox and place it into a `var/` folder right at the root of the project
+2. Export the rekordbox.xml file from Rekordbox, open the file `import.py` and replace `tests/fixtures/rekordbox.xml` with the path of your file.
-3. **Make a backup of your music files**
+3. **MAKE A BACKUP OF YOUR MUSIC FILES**
 4. Run `make install`
 5. Run `make`